microsoft/azure-iot-developer-kit/docs/getting-started.md

 To solve it.
 Press any key within the command window area and you will see the **select** disappear on the title.

+### During provision step, it fails when creating new Azure IoT Hub

+You may encounter the error message as the screen below:

+![][getting-started-faq-iothub]

+This is due to IoT Hub only allows [one free hub per Azure subscription](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal){:target="_blank"}.
+In this case, you may select the existing IoT Hub instead of trying to create a new one.

 [getting-started-run-admin]: ./images/getting-started-run-admin.jpg "Run as Administrator"